Robson-Python/Robson-Python/README.md

 Building additional Python projects applying data science and analytics for a variety of industries and companies Refining machine learning skills.
-Actively participating in Kaggle competitions for hands-on ML practice.
+Actively participating in Kaggle competitions for ML practice.